jquinby/jekyll-now/about.md

 Current reading activity is as follows.

 In progress:
+_The Day is Now Far Spent_, Cardinal Robert Sarah
 _The Spiritual Life_, Adolphe Tanquerey
 _The Rule of Benedict_, Georg Holzherr, OSB
-_A Distant Mirror: The Calamitous 14th Century_, Barbara Tuchman
-_Death on a Friday Afternoon_, Richard John Neuhaus

 On Deck:
-_The Day is Now Far Spent_, Cardinal Robert Sarah
+TBD

 ---
 Books I'm using these days as an RCIA Catechist: